-The early history of Gyangtse Dzong can be traced back to 9th century.
+The early history of Gyangtse Dzong can be traced back to the 9th century.
 Pelkhor-tsen, the lord of Gyantse, built a small palace on the top of Kashan Hill.
-Afterwards, it was expanded and rebuilt for many times.
+Afterward, it was expanded and rebuilt many times.
 Travelers can still see the ruin of ancient walls today, as well as some Newari-style and Gyants-style murals in the ancient palace.

 What to See

-As a scenic site which holds history and culture of Tibet Dzong Culture, Gyantse Dzong is worth a visit.
-With important meaning and legend story, you can’t miss the choice to explore the spectacular fortress.
-After a 30-minute walk to the top of the Dzong, the view of old town, Palcho Monastery, Kumba and Nyang Chu Valley will also impress you.
-It should be noted that walk at a place which is located at 4000 meters above sea level is much hard than walk in places with low altitude.
+As a scenic site that holds history and culture of Tibet Dzong Culture, Gyantse Dzong is worth a visit.
+With important meaning and legend stories, you can’t miss the choice to explore the spectacular fortress.
+After a 30-minute walk to the top of the Dzong, the view of the old town, Palcho Monastery, Kumba and Nyang Chu Valley will also impress you.
+It should be noted that a walk at a place that is located at 4000 meters above sea level is much harder than a walk at a place with low altitude.
 Walk slowly, and be careful of the slippery steps.

 Jump Off Cliff